Butternut chicken burger | insimoneskitchen.com

 Chicken burger with butterchicken paste | insimoneskitchen.com

 But in the process of going through those old post I kept seeing all those horrible old pictures and I started to wonder if the next task would be to redo all of them.
-As in re-make, reshoot and redo the whole thing… Nice idea but no where in a million years is that even remotely logical.
+As in re-make, reshoot and redo the whole thing… Nice idea but nowhere in a million years is that even remotely logical or possible.
 Let alone, do-able.
 And the funny thing is that some of my most populair posts are from that time.
 Thankfully not all photos are a complete nightmare but it was the early days of my food photography and I obviously had to learn a bit.

 Butternut chicken burger